GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

 ```

-We want to change element2 by element4 while the pipeline is in the
+We want to replace element2 by element4 while the pipeline is in the
 PLAYING state.
 Let's say that element2 is a visualization and that you
 want to switch the visualization in the pipeline.